tale/trap2/README.md

 - [ ] Integrate clipboard support
 - [ ] Better testing harnesses
+- [ ] Switch to Dawn (Google's WebGPU implementation) for rendering
+- [ ] Determine the possibility of using native windowing APIs instead of GLFW

 ### Rationale
 The development of this terminal emulator ties closely to my CS367 Systems Engineering class at George Mason University.